2023 Most Popular Natural Resources & Conservation Master's Degree Schools in California

 Full Natural Resources & Conservation at Stanford University Report

-University of Southern California landed the #7 spot in the 2023 rankings for the most popular master’s degree natural resources and conservation programs.
-USC is a fairly large private not-for-profit school located in the large city of Los Angeles.
+University of Southern California ranked #7 on this year’s Most Popular Natural Resources & Conservation Master’s Degree Schools in California list.
+USC is a fairly large private not-for-profit school located in the city of Los Angeles.

 Of the 22 students majoring in natural resources and conservation at USC, 41% are male and 59% are female.

-California State University - Fullerton landed the #8 spot in the 2023 rankings for the most popular master’s degree natural resources and conservation programs.
-Located in the large suburb of Fullerton, Cal State Fullerton is a public school with a fairly large student population.
+California State University - Fullerton did quite well in this year’s ranking of the most popular places for natural resources and conservation students to get a master’s degree.
+It came in at #8 on the list.
+Located in the suburb of Fullerton, Cal State Fullerton is a public college with a fairly large student population.

 Of the 17 students majoring in natural resources and conservation at Cal State Fullerton, 29% are male and 71% are female.